Skip to content

 extends fun storeAddress(self: Builder, address: Address): Builder;

-Stores the address in the copy of the Builder.
+Stores the address in a copy of the Builder.
 Returns that copy.

 Usage example: